Nature: Our Best Climate Technology?

 There’s just one problem.
 To reach this goal the world would need to shut down all of its coal-fired power stations by 2025 and ditch the combustion engine entirely by 2030.
 To reach its own targets, the UK will need to decarbonise the vast majority of its electricity supply within a mere 15 years.
 Eliminating fossil fuels this way is going to be extremely challenging.
 An extra lever is needed to reach the Paris climate targets.
 But from where?

-The answer, many voices are now suggesting, is to use nature itself as a climate technology.
+The answer, many people are now claiming, is to use nature itself as a climate technology.
 Artificial carbon-capture technologies are still in the lab, and will be expensive and difficult to scale up quickly enough.
-But, say experts, we already possess a ready-made, affordable system of carbon sequestration with billions of years of R&D behind it — soil, peatlands, wetlands and grasslands.
+But, say experts, we already possess a ready-made, affordable system of carbon sequestration with billions of years of R&D behind it – soil, peatlands, wetlands and grasslands.
 Better managed, restored and protected, these ecosystems could provide more than a third of the carbon reductions needed by 2030 to keep to the 2°C limit.

 Take forests.
 Conventional wisdom says that we shouldn’t be cutting down trees.
 On the contrary, say some experts, with the right safeguards in place harvesting trees could be at the core of a new low-carbon bio-economy.
 Timber buildings, for example, can act as long-lasting carbon stores, at the same time as reducing the need for concrete and steel, which produce more than 5% of atmospheric carbon emissions.
+That’s the case that was made by Anthony Thistleton, the award-winning architect behind the world’s largest timber building, currently under construction in London.

 Is nature the great, abundant technology that we have failed to tap?
 Or would it limit economic progress for those dependent on agriculture and forestry?
 How to reconcile these risks with the opportunity for the climate?